Welcome!

 The more voices we hear, the better this research study will be.
 We know that each tenant’s or resident’s experience of the Social Housing Decarbonisation Fund is unique, and your views are therefore very important to us.
 What we find out is used to inform policy and make a difference to the lives of tenants and residents in England.

 As a thank you, we will send a £10 shopping voucher to each household that takes part in the survey.
 The voucher will be sent via email, which will include instructions for how to claim it.
-If you do not have your own, or cannot access an email address, you will have the option to receive the shopping voucher by post.
+If you do not have your own, or cannot access an email address, you will have the option to receive the shopping voucher in another way.

-You may also be invited to take part in a follow-up one-to-one interview.
-Those who take part in a follow-up interview will receive an additional £40 shopping voucher.
+You may also be invited to take part in a follow-up group interview.
+Those who take part in a follow-up interview will receive an additional £50 shopping voucher.

 Do I have to take part in the study?